jsfix-ci/check-drupal-patches/README.md

 For each dependency release it will tell you whether a given patch has been applied, is applicable or can't be applied.

-No modifications are made to your project folder.
+No modifications are made to your project folder, and Drupal doesn't need to be installed.

 ## Requirements